 In addition, our investment adviser receives the incentive fee based, in part, upon net capital gains realized on our investments.
 Unlike the portion of the incentive fee based on income, there is no performance threshold applicable to the portion of the incentive fee based on net capital gains.
 As a result, our investment adviser may have a tendency to invest more in investments that are likely to result in capital gains as compared to income producing securities.
-Such a practice could result in our investment losses, particularly during economic downturns.
+Such a practice could result in our investing in more speculative securities than would otherwise be the case, which could result in higher investment losses, particularly during economic downturns.